-To subscribe to a scheme, Participants must complete the registration form, indicating which test materials they would like to receive.
-We aim to have a minimum of 6 Participants.
-If the minimum of

-6 Participants cannot be achieved, assigned values will be used for comparison based on the fact than the statistical methodology of z-scores is not applicable.
+To subscribe to a scheme, participants must complete the registration form, indicating which test materials they would like to receive.
+We aim to have a minimum of 6 participants.
+If the minimum of 6 participant could not achieve, the assigned values will be used for comparison based on the fact than the statistic methodology of z score is not applicable.
 Subscribers can participate in more than one proficiency test.
 Each sample set will be treated as a separate participation.
 Participants will be informed in the event that the availability of test materials changes during the scheme year.